Early 80’s Cataloochee

-Arley’s nephew, neighbors and a few other folks did befriend him-leaving him food and other items he needed-checking on him every once in a while to make sure he was o.k.
+Arley’s nephew, neighbors and a few other folks befriended him, often leaving him food and other items he needed as well as checking on him every once in a while to make sure he was o.k.

 By the time I met The Deer Hunter and Papaw Tony, their days of camping at Cataloochee were over.
 You had to reserve a place to camp-I suppose you still do.
-One day Papaw got a phone call that he wouldn’t be able to camp the coming weekend-even though he’d had it reserved for quite some time.
+One day Papaw got a phone call that he wouldn’t be able to camp the coming weekend even though he’d had it reserved for quite some time.
 Seems someone more influential than Papaw and his horse riding buddies had rented the entire park.
-Papaw decided a little complaining was necessary-but it was to no avail.
-Then he decided he’d rent the entire park himself-however it seemed he wasn’t allowed too.
-After Papaw contacted a congressman about the issue-the welcome mat was never put out for Papaw and The Deer Hunter again-actually that’s an understatement.
-It was more like-come if you want too-and we’ll make sure we find every fraction of the law you violate no matter how small it is.
-During one of the last trips they made to Cataloochee-there were 21 flat tires among their group of horse riders.
+Papaw decided a little complaining was necessary, but it was to no avail.
+Then he decided he’d rent the entire park himself, however turned out he wasn’t influential enough to do that either.
+After Papaw contacted a congressman about the issue the welcome mat was never put out for Papaw and The Deer Hunter again-actually that’s an understatement.
+It was more like: come if you want to and we’ll make sure we find every fraction of the law you violate no matter how small it is.
+During one of the last trips they made to Cataloochee there were 21 flat tires among their group of horse riders.